Mike Ion

 Hi, I'm Mike Ion

-What drives me is the belief that technology, when thoughtfully applied, can make learning more accessible, personalized, and effective for all students.
+What drives me is the belief that rigorous statistical methods, when thoughtfully applied, can help us understand teaching and learning in ways that inform practice and policy.

 My Approach